insure logo

 If you decide you need a higher limit for your portable electronics, you can usually increase this coverage limit and pay a higher premium.

 • Consider the deducible: Before contacting your insurance company you should run the numbers.
-When making a claim on computer you will have to pay the deductible.
+When filing a claim on computer you will have to pay the deductible.
 Obviously, if your deductible is more than the value of your computer, it makes no sense to file a claim.

 Even if your computer is valued at more than your deductible you should consider the impact a claim will have on your policy.
 Once you make a claim on your policy, your rates will increase and you will lose any claims-free discounts you have, all of which may end up costing more than a new laptop.